Erie PA Holiday Outdoor Lighting!

-• String Lights: Drape colorful string lights along the porch, patio or deck or along a balcony railing.
+• String lights: Drape colorful string lights along the porch, patio, deck or across the a balcony railing

-New Year's Eve marks the beginning of the festive cycle, and in Erie, outdoor lighting is essential in creating a glamorous and celebratory atmosphere.
-While not traditionally as elaborate as other holidays, some people adorn their homes with twinkling lights, lanterns, and illuminated signs that read "Happy New Year."
-In cities across the globe, large-scale light displays—such as those at Times Square in New York—become the focal point of the celebration.
+New Year's Eve marks the beginning of the festive cycle.
+In Erie PA holiday outdoor lighting is essential in creating a celebratory and glamorous atmosphere.
+While not as elaborate as other major holidays, some love to adorn their homes with "Happy New Year!" twinkling lights, signs and more.
+In big cities across the globe, large scale lighting displays, like those in the famed New York City events, become the focal point of celebration!

 2. Valentine’s Day: Soft & Romantic Glow.
 Show The World Some Love.